 LAYOUT:

-Mill Pond is laid out across both sides of Mill Road -- the clubhouse, driving range and holes 8 though 18 sit on the north side, while the starting seven holes play on the south side.
-From the clubhouse, the first tee waits at the end of a tunnel.
-This opening hole is a tough assignment to begin a round, a 490-yard par-5 (503 from the back) with a series of small bunkers in the fairway, fescue on the right, and a large trap protecting the entire width of the green.
-Big hitters with aspirations of putting for eagle will have to clear the bunker, which is sunk below the elevated green.
+Continue through a tunnel and underneath Mill Road to the southern segment of the course, which starts with a tough three-shot assignment, specifically a 512-yard par-5 with a series of small bunkers in the fairway, fescue and mounds on the right, and a tremendous three-pronged trap protecting the entire width of the green.
+Big hitters with aspirations of putting for eagle will have to clear the bunker, which is sunk below the elevated surface.

 CONDITIONS: